The UK Energy Price Cap Explained:

 What Will Bills Look Like in 2026?

-Looking ahead, industry analysts predict that energy prices will remain volatile.
-While forecasts are subject to change based on global events and wholesale market fluctuations, they provide a useful indication of the direction of travel.
-Current predictions suggest the cap may fall slightly in early 2026 before rising again later in the year.
+Looking ahead, industry analysts expect energy prices to remain volatile throughout 2026.
+While forecasts are subject to change based on global events and wholesale energy markets, they provide a useful indication of the likely direction of prices.

 Price Cap Period